Dev-Taofeek/Dev-Taofeek/README.md

 ---

 ## 🚀 About Me
-I’m not just writing code — I’m building *digital experiences*.
+I’m not just writing code, I’m building *digital experiences*.
 I specialize in crafting responsive, animated, and functional web interfaces using **React**, **Nextjs**, **JavaScript**, **Typescript** and **Tailwind CSS**.

-I love projects that challenge logic and design at once — where creativity meets performance.
+I love projects that challenge logic and design at once.
+Where creativity meets performance.
 Right now, I’m exploring **GraphQL**, **GSAP**, and **Framer Motion** to make my UIs smoother, faster, and smarter.

 💡 *Turning ideas into beautiful interfaces is what I do best.*